-- (i) Carry out an assessment of all Community Asset Transfer applications. - (ii) Be responsible for declining any applications which do not meet the criteria and making recommendations to Cabinet in respect of any applications which do meet the criteria such recommendations to be made in consultation with the Leader, Cabinet Member for Highways and Assets and Cabinet Member for Sustainable Communities and Localities.
+- 8.10.1.1.1 Carry out an assessment of all Community Asset Transfer applications. - 8.10.1.1.2 Be responsible for declining any applications which do not meet the criteria and making recommendations to Cabinet in respect of any applications which do meet the criteria such recommendations to be made in consultation with the Leader, Cabinet Member for Highways and Assets and Cabinet Member for Sustainable Communities and Localities.